DAILY DISCIPLINE #134

 Matthew 10: 35-37 / Luke 12: 51-53

 Day 40- Christ offers us a cross.
-The biggest things that we sacrifice as a Christian is our will.
+The biggest thing that we sacrifice as a Christian is our will.
 No Christian can do what he likes but only what Christ wants.

 The Reward of Those Who Welcome the King's Messenger -- Matthew 10: 40-42

-Day 42- The Jews felt that to receive one's messenger was the same as receiving the person themselves.
+Day 42- The Jews felt that to receive a messenger was the same as receiving the person who sent the messenger.
 In this verse we see the chain of salvation link by link.
 The Father sent His Son Jesus.
-Jesus was now sending out his disciples and then in turn would go to towns and villages to speak to anyone that would listen.
+Jesus was now sending out his disciples and they in turn would go to towns and villages to speak to anyone who would listen.
 That person who receives Christ's disciples in turn receives Jesus and His Father.